What Taylor Swift’s opening artists have said about The Eras Tour

 “i will never be able to recover from taylor swift saying my album is spectacular,” girl in red tweeted.

-When MUNA made their Eras tour debut in Arlington, Texas, Swift praised the pop band of three during her set, saying, “They’re a band I love so much.
+When MUNA made their Eras Tour debut in Arlington, Texas, Swift praised the pop band of three during her set, saying, “They’re a band I love so much.
 They’re honestly all over every playlist of mine and I’m so happy they joined us tonight because they’re fantastic and they absolutely killed it,” per NME.

-feeling normal about playing totally normal show tonight. we do this kind of thing all the time so it’s really quite casual in fact— MUNA (@whereisMUNA) March 31, 2023

-Prior to going onstage, the trio tweeted jokingly, casually mentioning the show, saying, “feeling normal about playing totally normal show tonight. we do this kind of thing all the time so it’s really quite casual in fact.”
+Prior to going onstage, the trio posted on X jokingly, casually mentioning the show, saying, “feeling normal about playing totally normal show tonight. we do this kind of thing all the time so it’s really quite casual in fact.”

 In an interview with Variety, they also expressed gratitude for the opportunity.